Data augmentation instead of explicit regularization: Detailed and extended experimental results

 Not surprisingly, batch normalization also contributes to improve the generalization of All-CNN and it seems to combine well with data augmentation.
 On the contrary, when combined with explicit regularization the results are interestingly not consistent in the case of All-CNN: it seems to improve the generalization of the model trained with both weight decay and dropout, but it drastically reduces the performance with only dropout, in the case of CIFAR-10 and CIFAR-100 without augmentation.
 A probable explanation is, again, that the regularization hyperparameters would need to be readjusted with a change of the architecture.

 Furthermore, it seems that the gap between the performance of the models trained with and without batch normalization is smaller when they are trained without explicit regularization and when they include heavier data augmentation.
-This can be observed in Table~\ref{tab:results_reg}, as well as in Table~\ref{tab:results_lessdata_allcnn}, which contains the results of the models trained with fewer examples.
+This can be observed in \cref{tab:suppl-results_reg}, as well as in \cref{tab:suppl-results_lessdata_allcnn}, which contains the results of the models trained with fewer examples.
 It is important to note as well the benefits of batch normalization for obtaining better results when training with fewer examples.
-However, it is surprising that there is only a small drop in the performance of WRN---95.47~\% to 94.95~\% without regularization--- from removing the batch normalization layers of the residual blocks, given that they were identified as key components of ResNet \citep{he2016resnet, zagoruyko2016wrn}.
+However, it is surprising that there is only a small drop in the performance of WRN---95.47~\% to 94.95~\% without regularization--- from removing the batch normalization layers of the residual blocks, given that they were identified as key components of ResNet \cite{he2016resnet, zagoruyko2016wrn}.

-The results in Table~\ref{tab:results_lessdata_allcnn} clearly support the conclusion presented in Section~4.2: data augmentation alone better resists the lack of training data compared to explicit regularizers.
-Already with 80\% and 50\% of the data better results are obtained in some cases, but the differences become much bigger when training with only 10\% and 1\% of the available data.
+The results in \cref{tab:suppl-results_lessdata_allcnn} clearly support the conclusion presented in \cref{sec:less_data} data augmentation alone better resists the lack of training data compared to explicit regularizers.
+Already with 80~\% and 50~\% of the data better results are obtained in some cases, but the differences become much bigger when training with only 10~\% and 1~\% of the available data.
 It seems that explicit regularization prevents the model from both fitting the data and generalizing well, whereas data augmentation provides useful transformed examples.
-Interestingly, with only 1\% of the data, even without data augmentation the models without explicit regularization perform better.
+Interestingly, with only 1~\% of the data, even without data augmentation the models without explicit regularization perform better.
+However, note that with only 1~\% of the data the performance is prone to larger variability, so more experimentation would be necessary to draw strong conclusions.

-The same effect can be observed in Table~\ref{tab:results_depth}, where both the shallower and deeper versions of All-CNN perform much worse when trained with explicit regularization, even when trained without data augmentation.
+The same effect can be observed in \cref{tab:suppl-results_depth}, where both the shallower and deeper versions of All-CNN perform much worse when trained with explicit regularization, even when trained without data augmentation.
 This is another piece of evidence that explicit regularization needs to be used very carefully, it requires a proper tuning of the hyperparameters and is not always beneficial.